 Second Place ($500) went to Kaitlyn Haught of Hooker High School in Guymon, Oklahoma, for her colored pencil work, Cutting Horse.
 Christie Wildcat of Riverton High School in Riverton, Wyoming, took Third Place ($300) for Straight Dancer, which combined fused glass and mixed media.

-You can see all of the winning works in the slideshow above.
-Below is the complete list of winners and a photo collection of Governors celebrating with winners.
-And keep an eye on this page for news about the 2017 Celebrate the West competition.
+You can see all of the winning works in the slideshow above, see below for the complete list of winners.

 Grand Prize, Best of Show